Section 8 – Search and seizure

 In some cases arising in the administrative or regulatory context, the Court has accepted as reasonable laws authorizing searches or seizures on a broader threshold of relevance (see e.g., McKinlay Transport at paragraph 35: requirement to produce, for audit purposes, information that may be relevant to the filing of an income tax return; Comité paritaire: power to access a premises of employment and to inspect records relevant to determining an employer’s compliance with regulations governing working conditions).
 The relevance standard is commonly used for regulatory or administrative inspection powers in federal enactments.

 (c) Was the search carried out in a reasonable manner?

-Searches or seizures conducted pursuant to reasonable lawful authority can, nevertheless, be found to limit section 8 if the search or seizure is carried out in an unreasonable manner (R. v.
+Searches or seizures conducted pursuant to reasonable lawful authority can nevertheless be found to limit section 8 if the search or seizure is carried out in an unreasonable manner (R. v.
 Genest, 1 S.C.R.
 59; R. v.
 Cornell, 2 S.C.R.
 142).
-The manner will be reasonable if the search is no more intrusive than is reasonably necessary to achieve its objectives (Vu).
+The manner will be unreasonable if the search is more intrusive than is reasonably necessary to achieve its objectives (Vu at paragraph 61).

 The reasonableness of a search executed pursuant to a warrant will be judged based on whether